HowestDAE/Blasphemous-TirezArthur/README.md

 ## Class structure

 ### Object composition
-The player class knows about the texture manager, enemy manager and the level manager.
+The player class knows about the texture manager, sound manager, enemy manager, input manager, save manager and the level manager.
-The level manager knows about the texture manager and enemy manager.
+The level manager knows about the texture manager, save manager, camera and enemy manager.
-The enemy manager knows about the player and level manager.
+The enemy manager knows about the player, soundmanager, texture manager and level manager.

 The game class has all the manager classes.

 The level manager owns multiple vectors of level objects such as the collision, the platforms, the ledges, ...
 The enemy manager owns a vector of enemies.
+The ui manager has a vector of ui elements

 ### Inheritance
 Different enemy types all inherit from the enemy baseclass.
+Different ui elements all inherit from the uiElement baseclass

 ### ..